-After dinosaurs I became obsessed with whales and dolphins, then dove to the opposite end of the size scale in a sudden intense fascination with insects.
-I started an insect collection, using guide books to identify everything I caught.
+After dinosaurs I became obsessed with whales and dolphins, soon counterbalanced by a sudden fascination with insects.
+I started an insect collection,using guide books to identify everything I caught.
 Collecting insects meant killing them in a jar with ammonia fumes, and I stopped after a particularly hardy beetle came back to life after I'd already pinned it and placed it in a cigar box next to my previous victims.
 I opened the box one day to find the beetle's legs weakly flailing the air.
 I was horrified.
 The beetle incident drained all my desire to collect, and from then on I focused strictly on observation.

 It was inevitable that I would want to record my observations, in words and in drawings.
 My head was full of the flowing prose of the nature writers I'd read, and I admired wildlife artists such as Louis Aggasiz Fuertes and George Miksch Sutton.
 The annotated sketches of H. Wayne Trimm, art director and illustrator of the New York State Conservationist magazine, inspired me to start up my own sketchbooks to record my observations.
-At the same time, I was keeping a written journal and maintaining charts to record the arrival dates of migratory birds in spring and the blossoming dates of my favorite wildflowers.
-I was getting up before dawn to sit in the chill, wet grass and write down the order in which the different species of birds arose and began singing.
-I put all my written records into a looseleaf notebook, which I entitled "Everything Under the Sun and Some Things Over It."
+At the same time, I kept a written journal and maintained charts to record the arrival dates of migratory birds in spring and the blossoming dates of wildflowers.
+I got up before dawn to sit in the chill, wet grass and wrote down the order in which each species of bird arose and began singing.
+I put my written records into a looseleaf notebook, entitled "Everything Under the Sun and Some Things Over It."

 The journals document my observations over four years, from 1971 to the beginning of 1975.
 The field notes include data tables, field trip reports, and other devices I dreamed up to record my observations during the same period.
 The sketchbooks provide another view, more poetic and artistic, of what I was keeping track of in my journals, and "A Naturalist's Notebook" reveals my first attempts at creative nature writing in my early teens.
 The drawings that illustrate this site are from my sketchbooks, and were done when I was 12-15 years old.